-You are currently viewing English Idioms Starting with ‘I’
+You are currently viewing English Phrases Starting with ‘I’

-Exploring the Alphabet of English Idioms: A Journey through ‘I’
+Exploring the Alphabet of English Phrases: A Journey through ‘I’

-Let’s embark on this linguistic journey and uncover the richness of the letter ‘I’ in English idioms!
+Let’s embark on this linguistic journey and uncover the richness of the letter ‘I’ in English Phrases!

 Origin:

-This idiom comes from the world of commerce, where the act of purchasing something implies belief in its value.
+This phrase comes from the world of commerce, where the act of purchasing something implies belief in its value.
 It has been used figuratively since the 20th century.

 Meaning: